 - Then, lightly soak the brush in water and clean the exteriors to remove all dirt stains.

-- Use lukewarm water, a soft toothbrush to scrub out the outer dirt from trekking shoes.
+- Use lukewarm water and a soft toothbrush to scrub out the outer dirt from trekking shoes.

 It’s evident that you need to dry your shoes after cleaning them.
 But even if you skip cleaning, you still should not skip drying your shoes.

-Trekking shoes get exposed to a lot of moisture, like sweat, rain.
-So, it’s necessary to dry your shoes before storing them.
-Storing damp or wet shoes causes mould growth and it can affect the quality of its breathability.
+Trekking shoes get exposed to a lot of moisture, like sweat and rain.
+So, it’s necessary to dry your shoes before storing them, even if you bought them from the Decathlon trekking shoes waterproof section.
+Storing damp or wet shoes causes mould growth, which can affect the quality of their breathability.
 So, let your trekking shoes air dry for at least 24 hours.

 Steps to dry your trekking shoes: